-- 3.5.1 The Association may only invest with/lend to institutions regulated by the Prudential Regulation Authority (or the appropriate supervisory body in the European Economic Area in which they are incorporated or formed).
-It is permitted to invest with/lend to subsidiaries of rated institutions provided the subsidiary itself has an acceptable credit rating or where the Association can be satisfied that the parent institution (which has an acceptable credit rating) is unconditionally obliged to stand behind the obligations of its subsidiary. - 3.5.2 The Association will use Short-Term credit ratings issued by Fitch Ratings Ltd ("FRL"), Moody's Investor's Service ("Moody's") and Standard & Poor's ("S&P") to monitor the creditworthiness of the Banks and Building Societies with which it invests or with which it proposes to invest.
+3.5.1 The Association may only invest with/lend to institutions regulated by the Prudential Regulation Authority (or the appropriate supervisory body in the European Economic Area in which they are incorporated or formed).
+It is permitted to invest with/lend to subsidiaries of rated institutions provided the subsidiary itself has an acceptable credit rating or where the Association can be satisfied that the parent institution (which has an acceptable credit rating) is unconditionally obliged to stand behind the obligations of its subsidiary.

+- 3.5.2 The Association will use Short-Term credit ratings issued by Fitch Ratings Ltd ("FRL"), Moody's Investor's Service ("Moody's") and Standard & Poor's ("S&P") to monitor the creditworthiness of the Banks and Building Societies with which it invests or with which it proposes to invest.
 For the purposes of this policy, the Association may invest with Banks and Building Societies which have an average Short-Term credit rating across the three rating agencies of at least "F2" as issued by FRL.
 The equivalent Short-Term credit ratings issued by Moody's and S&P are "P-2" and "A-2" respectively. - 3.5.3 Short-Term ratings have a time horizon of less than 13 months for most obligations and thus place greater emphasis on the liquidity necessary to meet financial commitments in a timely manner.

-3.5.4 The following table provides an example of the short-term credit ratings used by Fitch Ratings:
+The following table provides an example of the short-term credit ratings used by Fitch Ratings:

-F1 F2 Highest credit quality.
-Indicates the Good credit quality.
-A satisfactory capacity strongest capacity for timely payment of for timely payment of financial financial commitments; may have an commitments, but the margin of safety is added "+" to denote any exceptionally not as great as in the case of the higher strong credit feature. ratings.
-F3 В Fair credit quality.
-The capacity for timely Speculative.
-Minimal capacity for timely payment of financial commitments is payment of financial commitments, plus adequate; however, near term adverse vulnerability to near term adverse changes changes could result in a reduction to non- in financial and economic conditions. investment grade.
-C D High default risk.
-Default is a real Indicates an entity or sovereign that has possibility.
-Capacity for meeting financial defaulted on all of its financial obligations. commitments is solely reliant upon a sustained, favourable business and economic environment.
+wing table provides an example of the short-term credit ratings used by Fitch Rati F1 Highest credit quality.
+I strongest capacity for time of financial commitments an added "+" to exceptionally strong credit. nely payment s; may have denote any F2 Good credit quality.
+A satisfactory capacity for timely payment of financial commitments, but the margin of safety is not as great as in the case of the higher ratings.
+F3 Fair credit quality.
+The timely payment of commitments is adequal near term adverse charesult in a reduction to not grade. financial te; however, anges could B Speculative.
+Minimal capacity for timely payment of financial commitments, plus vulnerability to near term adverse changes in financial and economic conditions.
+High default risk.
+Default possibility.
+Capacity of financial commitments is upon a sustained, favoural and economic environme or meeting solely reliant ble business D Indicates an entity or sovereign that has defaulted on all of its financial obligations.